 - Work is office-based.
-In a small organisation, the office manager may share a room with other administrative staff, or even manage an office alone.
-In bigger organisations, the office manager oversees the work of a large body of staff, who may work in a number of small rooms throughout a building or in vast, open-plan offices.
+In a small organisation, you may share a room with other administrative staff, or even manage an office alone.
+In larger organisations, you'll oversee the work of a team of staff, who may work in a number of small rooms throughout a building or in a large, open-plan office.

-- Jobs are available throughout the UK.
-There are more jobs in towns and cities, although office managers are also needed in smaller businesses in rural locations.
+- Jobs are available in towns and cities throughout the UK.
+There may also be opportunities with smaller businesses in rural locations.

 - In most posts, smart, professional dress is expected, particularly in customer-facing roles.

-- The work may be stressful, since an office manager is often responsible for meeting targets and deadlines and for disciplining staff.
+- The work can be challenging as you're often responsible for meeting targets and deadlines and for disciplining staff.

 - public administration.

-- the capacity to prioritise tasks and work under pressure;
+- the ability to prioritise tasks and work under pressure

-A familiarity with legislation in the areas of employment, equality and diversity and data protection can also be useful.
+A familiarity with legislation in the areas of employment, equality and diversity and data protection is also useful.